 Physiotherapy's Role in Fixing a Slip-Disc

 Our spinal discs are the pads situated between the bones of our spine.
-They are points of connections between spinal bones that allow motion, provide shock absorbance and forms barriers for spinal nerves and spinal cord.
+They are points of connection between spinal bones that allow motion, shock absorbance and form barriers for spinal nerves and the spinal cord.
 In other words, a spinal disc is a specialized type of soft tissue in your body.
-A spinal disc’s ability to connect spinal bones together is the basis of their ligament classification.
+A spinal disc’s ability to connect spinal bones is the basis of its ligament classification.
 Not just any ligament, but rather the ligament that makes mobility possible.
 And like a ligament, it needs urgent care when injured or damaged.
-Targeted Physiotherapy can help restore a disc’s function and abilities if treatments given are target specific and based on accurate diagnosis.
+Targeted physiotherapy can help restore a disc’s function and abilities if treatments are target-specific and based on accurate diagnosis.

 Best Physiotherapy Practices that Can Fix and Repair a Slip-Disc

-A slip-disc is a difficult condition to remedy.
+A slip-disc is a complex condition to remedy.
 Fixing and undoing the damage to a disc requires expert knowledge, skills, and technology.
-When it comes to the spine; a slip-disc is the most difficult condition to repair.
-Please understand that when we use the word repair: we use it to mean undoing the protrusion.
-In other words, restoring (repairing) the slip-disc by retracting the spinal disc’s slipped fibers.
+When it comes to the spine, a slip-disc is the most challenging condition to repair.
+Please understand that when we use the word repair: we use it to mean undoing the protrusion—in other words, restoring (repairing) the slip-disc by retracting the spinal disc’s slipped fibers.
 The corrected (repaired) slip-disc is as close to a cure.

-Many centers advertise Slip-Disc Cure.
+Many centers advertise slip-disc cures.
 But, such is not possible.
 A cure is where you regain 100% of your function again.
-A 99.99% doesn’t constitute a cure, and as such, it is impossible to cure a slip-disc.
+Even a 99.99% success doesn’t constitute a cure, and as such, it is impossible to cure a slip-disc.
 But, many use the word cure.
-In our site if and when we use the word “CURE” we mean it to be understood as repair and retraction of a slip-disc as well as the stability of spinal soft tissues.
-We may not be able to give a 100% cure for your slip-disc, but we can deliver results that are better than others.
-In fact, our physiotherapists have succeeded when others have failed.
+In our site, if and when we use the word “CURE,” we mean it to be understood as repair and retraction of a slipped disc and the stability of spinal soft tissues.
+We will not give a 100% cure for your slipped disc, but we can deliver better results than competing centers.
+Our physiotherapists have succeeded when others have failed.

 Why are Spinal Discs so difficult to Treat?